 This function returns a substring specified by the LENGTH, starting at the character specified by the starting position.
 The starting position of the substring defines the first character where the substring begins.
 The length of the substring is specified by the length arguement.
-Both of the numeric arguments can have values ranging from

-1 to 255.
-If the starting position value is greater than the length of the string, or if the length value is zero, then MID\$ returns a null string value.
+If the starting position value (range 1-255) is greater than the length (range 0-255) of the string, or if the length value is zero, then MID\$ returns a null string value.
 If the length argument is left out, all characters to the right of the starting position are returned.
-You can assign a MID\$ to a value with the equals sign.